 Mid-Rivers Communications has been approved as a participating service provider in the Federal Emergency Broadband Benefit (EBB) Program.
 The EBB Program will provide a discount of up to $50 per month for internet services to eligible households.
 Households on qualifying Tribal lands can receive an enhanced discount of up to $75 per month.
-The EBB Program opened for application and enrollment on May 12, 2021.

 The EBB Program is temporary.
 It will expire when the funds appropriated by Congress are used, or six months after the Department of Health and Human Services (HHS) declares the end of the COVID-19 health emergency.
 When the EBB program ends, internet service will continue at standard rates and terms.
 You will need to contact Mid-Rivers if you wish to make changes to your services.
 You must use your services during a given monthly billing period to remain eligible for the EBB.
 We are required to suspend EBB benefits for services that were not used during the previous 30 days.